elixir-cloud-aai/Pubgrade/README.md

 ## Synopsis

 Broker is a decoupled, publish-subscribe-based continuous integration (CI) and continuous delivery (CD) microservice that allows developers to notify deploments of available updates, which can then autonomously decide what to do with them.
-Broker has a optional link between between the [ELIXIR Cloud Service Registry][elixir-cloud-registry] and the Broker.
+Broker has an optional link with [ELIXIR Cloud Service Registry][elixir-cloud-registry].

 ![Screenshot from 2021-05-29 15-33-18](https://user-images.githubusercontent.com/46739435/120494133-2c17aa00-c3d9-11eb-80b9-b8c03c76e1cb.png)